You are here

 The towns closest to Riga — Jūrmala, Sigulda, Cēsis, Valmiera, Saulkrasti, Jelgava, Tukums, Ogre — are easily accessible by train from the Central Railway Station.
 Carriages with a bike logo on the door have storage space for bicycles.
-Ticket prices are friendly: for instance, a half-an-hour trip to Majori in the centre of Jūrmala, a resort town, costs under one Lats.
+Ticket prices are friendly: for instance, a half-an-hour trip to Majori in the centre of Jūrmala, a resort town.
 Further details on train schedules and prices are available.

 Tickets can be purchased at bus stations, or from the driver on a bus shortly before departure, as well as online.